straubt1/tfx/README.md

 _tfx_ is a standalone CLI for Terraform Cloud and Terraform Enterprise.

-The initial focus of _tfx_ is to execute the API-Driven workflow for a workspace, but will expand to other common workflows that, in the past, have required API wrappers.
+The initial focus of _tfx_ is to execute the API-Driven workflow for a Workspace, but will expand to other common workflows that, in the past, have required API wrappers.

 > Note: This CLI is still under active development, subject to change, and not officially supported by HashiCorp.